NickBaldassarre/School_District_Analysis/README.md

 ## Results

 * The District Summary shows a slight dip in average scores after the removal of the data.
-* The School Summary shows a slight decrease in the scores from Thomas High School
+* The School Summary shows a slight decrease in the scores from Thomas High School.
-* Replacing the 9th grade scores from Thomas High School does not change Thomas's position relative to other schools as the chamge is negligible.
+* Replacing the 9th grade scores from Thomas High School does not change Thomas's position relative to other schools as the change is negligible.
 * Math and reading scores by grade are affected only in that Thomas shows NaN for 9th grade scores.
-* Scores by school spending see slightly a slight drop in the $631-$645 per student bin as that is the bin that Thomas is in.
+* Scores by school spending see a slight drop in the $631-$645 per student bin as that is the bin that Thomas is in.
-* Scores by school size see slightly a slight drop in the Medium (1000-1999) bin as that is the bin that Thomas is in.
+* Scores by school size see a slight drop in the Medium (1000-1999) bin as that is the bin that Thomas is in.
-* Scores by school type see slightly a slight drop in the Charter bin as that is the bin that Thomas is in.
+* Scores by school type see a slight drop in the Charter bin as that is the bin that Thomas is in.

 ## Summary